FeiLiuEM/PageRank-weight-drug/README.md

 # PageRank-weight-drug

-This is an application of weighted PageRank in drug development based on python.
+This is an application of weighted PageRank in drug development.
 It's based on PageRank by python library `networkx`.
 Author used it to evaluate the influence between drugs and disease/therapy.

 ## Requirement